linthein/DO_Skincare_Recommender/README.md

-**Simbolo Skin Care Recommender
+**Data Odyssey's Skin Care Recommender**

-**
+This is the project work submission to complete **AI Foundations From Theory to Practical Application**'s Batch 16 at **Simbolo University**, Myanmar.

-This project aims to develop a skincare product recommendation system using machine learning techniques.
+The project aims to develop a skincare product recommendation system using machine learning techniques.
 By leveraging TF-IDF and cosine similarity algorithms, the system effectively analyzes product descriptions, allowing for accurate recommendations based on user preferences.

 The system incorporates user-defined parameters such as skin type, desired effects, and skin problems to generate tailored product suggestions.
 By considering factors like product category, notable effects, and user-specified criteria, the system provides a personalized experience for skincare consumers.